elk-audio/elk-docs/documents/sushi_overview.rst

 JSON Configuration File
 ^^^^^^^^^^^^^^^^^^^^^^^

-In the JSON configuration file it is possible to specify the initial number of tracks to use, their channel setup (mono, stereo, multichannel), the plugins on the track, audio input and output routing, MIDI routing, which plugin parameters map to Control Change messages, and so on.
+In the JSON configuration file it is possible to specify the initial number of tracks to use, their channel setup, the plugins on the track, audio input and output routing, MIDI routing, which plugin parameters map to Control Change messages, and so on.
 See below for a very simple example for how to set up a synth plugin with MIDI-mapped parameters.